The elegant southpaw

 August 28, 2016 by achyuth

 Image courtesy © Getty Images Shaun Pollock.
 One of the best all-rounders.
 He is known for his excellent bowling.
 But he was really good at batting too.
 I must say the Proteas didn’t use his full potential as a batsman.
-Maybe they had other all-rounders like Jacques Kallis, Lance Klusener and Andrew Hall.
-When …
+Maybe they had other all-rounders like Jacques Kallis, Lance Klusener and Andrew Hall. …